lucask07/covg_fpga/docs/source/register_index_guide.rst

 The name of the chip is used to access this sheet of registers as a group.
 Our chip is GUIDE, so replace the sheet title CHIP with GUIDE.

-- Note: any valid Excel sheet name is allowed for CHIP, but a one word uppercase name is recommended so it can match the chip name in the endpoints definitions Verilog file (LINK TO ep_defines.v GUIDE), which cannot contain underscores.
+- Note: any valid Excel sheet name is allowed for CHIP, but a one word uppercase name is recommended so it can match the chip name in the endpoints definitions Verilog file (see :ref:`endpoint definitions guide <endpoint-definitions-guide>`), which cannot contain underscores.

 2. Enter register name
 ------------------------------